Financial need-based programs

 What You Need To Do:

-- Completely fill out the application and hand it back to UFV Financial Aid and Awards along with any documentation that is required.
+- Completely fill out the application and submit it back to UFV Financial Aid and Awards along with any documentation that is required.

 Part-time or full-time students with permanent disabilities in post-secondary programs may apply for up to $8,000 each year for adaptive equipment, supplies and/or services to assist them with their studies.